w3c/wai-tutorials/source/page-structure/styling.html.erb.md

 Be aware that using `em` and `rem` units are mainly useful for text and text-related measurements.
 Borders and most margins and paddings can be defined in pixels (`px`) to avoid thick borders or wide margins for users that use text zoom.

+## Line height

+The line height needs to be large enough to allow good readability.
+If the line height is too large, it is hard to connect to the next line when the text wraps.
+The line height is dependent on the font used on the website, a certain line height value can be too small with one font and too large for another.
+As a rule of thumb larger text needs smaller line-heights.
+For body text the line height usually varies between 1.3 and 1.75.

 ## Text alignment

 Main body text should be aligned to one side of the page, left in left-to-right languages.
 This makes the text easy to discover for people using text resizing or zoom.
 If the text doesn’t start at the same point on the left side, it is also hard to read for users that are not proficient reading text in this language or have a learning disability.